Posted by Jim Earman ● Tue, Sep 10, 2024 @ 08:00 AM

 High Speed, Large Area Rotary Marking

-Rotary marking with a galvo driven laser system can be accomplished in one of two ways.
-The simple, inexpensive method is by “HANDSHAKING”.
-This simply means that a complete object is marked by the laser and then the marking software commands the rotary indexer to move to a new rotational position and another complete object is marked.
-This works well with any marking object that will mark on the circumference of a cylinder without exceeding the depth of focus of the laser’s optical system.
+Rotary marking with a galvo-driven laser system can be accomplished in one of two ways.
+The simple, inexpensive method is by “handshaking”.
+This simply means that the laser marks a complete object and then the marking software commands the rotary indexer to move to a new rotational position and another complete object is marked.
+This works well with any marking object that will mark the circumference of a cylinder without exceeding the depth of focus of the laser’s optical system.

-But, what if the object to be marked is tolarge to fit on the circumference of a cylinder without exceeding the depth of focus of the optical system?
+But, what if the object to be marked is too large to fit on the circumference of a cylinder without exceeding the depth of focus of the optical system?

 To create seamlessly marked tiles, the following factors come into play: